Vheos/Mods.UNSIGHTED/README.md

     - updated for game version 1.1.2 (Steam and GOG only)
     - conflicting core game settings and corresponding UNSIGHTED++ changes:
         - `Weapon loadouts`: removed `Menus: Loadouts`
-        - `6 Save slots`: didn't remove as `Menus: Alternate load menu` still grants 2 extra slots and displays all the slots on one page
+        - `6 Save slots`: didn't remove `Menus: Alternate load menu` as it still grants 2 more slots and displays all the slots on one page
         - `Turn Iris attack on/off`: removed `Various: Iris combat help`
         - `Turn low-health FX on/off`: didn't remove `UI: Hit effect intensity` as it allows for more customization and also works when taking damage and getting frozen
         - `Turn controller vibration on/off`: removed `Various: Gamepad vibrations`